 Youth Music is supported by the National Lottery via Arts Council England.
 This enables us to invest in projects all over England.
 Thanks to additional funding from players of People's Postcode Lottery, we've been able to launch our Incubator Fund to support young people and music businesses, and extend our funding to include Wales and Scotland.

-Grants of between £2,000 to £30,000 for organisations that support children and young people facing barriers to make, learn and earn in music.
-We will be relaunching Fund A in Spring 2022.
+Grants of between £2,000 and £30,000 for organisations that want to support children and young people facing barriers to make, learn and earn in music, through innovative projects that test, trial, or break the status quo.

-Grants of between £30,001 and £300,000 for established organisations that support children and young people to make, learn and earn in music.
+Grants of between £30,001 and £300,000 for established organisations that want to support children and young people facing barriers to make, learn and earn in music through sustaining or scaling up their work or changing sector practice.

 Music Education Hub (MEH) Development Fund